goldeneggg/capacity_keeper/README.md

 ## Simple Usage

 First, you need to implement plugin class of capacity_keeper.
-Your plugin class must be inherit `CapacityKeeper::Plugin` class, and override `performable?`, `begin_process` and `finish_process` abstract methods.
+Your plugin class must be inherited `CapacityKeeper::Plugin` class, and override `performable?`, `begin_process` and `finish_process` abstract methods.

 Example of plugin implementation as follows